paolodalberto/MatrixFlow/README.md

 previous packages such as FastMMW.
 Once the tensor encodings are spelled out, the algorithm is a sequence of scalar-by-matrix, matrix-matrix addition and multiplication.
-We want to use these algorithms are spring board for a framework for the computation of matrix operations.
+We want to use these algorithms as a spring board for a framework for the computation of matrix operations.

 The advances of frameworks for convolution networks such as TensorFlow